MauriceNzai/alx-pre_course/README.md

 My first read me
-The first and only time allowed to update and commit form the GitHub terminal
+The first and only time allowed to update and commit form the GitHub interface